arcus/education_modules/annotations/AnnotationsTraining_LiaScript.md

 ## Best Practices: Post-Annotation

+The post-annotation phase ensures that annotated data is accurate, well-documented, compliant, and ready for use.
+Before datasets are used for model development, shared with collaborators, or archived for future research, they should undergo final quality validation, including inter-annotator agreement assessment, expert review, and bias evaluation.
+Equally important is the creation of comprehensive documentation that captures annotation methods, standards, ontologies, and quality assurance processes to support reproducibility and transparency.
+By preparing annotated data in structured, machine-readable formats and following FAIR (Findable, Accessible, Interoperable, and Reusable) principles, CHOP can maximize the value of researcher annotation efforts, facilitate data sharing and reuse, and ensure that high-quality datasets remain accessible for future research, AI development, and collaborative discovery.

 ### Final Quality Validation

 Before using the annotated data to train a model, or publishing the dataset for reuse, it needs to be validated for quality.
 There should be a final Inter Annotator Agreement score using the chosen method (Cohen's kappa, Fleis kappa, or Krippendorff's alpha, or F1 score).
 For a high degree of accuracy, a multi-metric approach can be used, with both a kappa score and F1 score.
 Gold-standard annotations have a kappa score of 0.8 and a F1 score of 0.85, but this guideline is dependent on the complexity of the task, clinical requirements, and precedents.